VJAWSM/ro-blog/README.md

-A blog written in react, nestjs and <undecided database> served from a raspberry pi.
+A blog written in react, nestjs, sqlite and served from a raspberry pi.